lugatuic/lug-docs/rfc0000-lug-constitution.md

 ### Dues

 The Executive Committee shall have the right to levy fair annual dues for membership.
-All university tier members must pay these dues or risk falling into poor standing or potential expulsion from the organization at the descresion of the Executive Committee.
+All university tier members must pay these dues or risk falling into poor standing or potential expulsion from the organization at the discretion of the Executive Committee.
 Alumni members shall be exempt from any dues.

 ### Expulsion